stephen-hocking/ads-b-logger/README.md

 Largely superflous, as `planelogger.py` now applies some basic filters before storing the data.
 Uses the standard options.

 #### planedbreader.py
-Uses the standard set of options.
-Intended to provide input for various plotting programs, as well as JSON backups of planereport data that can be imported by `planelogger.py`.
+Intended to provide input for various plotting programs, as well as JSON backups of planereport data that can be imported by `planelogger.py`.Uses the standard set of options, plus the following:

+* `--min-rssi nnn` - Reports must have an RSSI value greater that or equal to this.
+* `--max-rssi nnn` - Reports mus have an RSSI value less than or equal to this.
+* `--min-nucp  nn` Reports must have an NUCP value greater than or equal to this.
+* `--max-nucp  nn` Reports must have an NUCP value less than or equal to this.
+* `--min-speed nn` - Reports must have a speed greater than or equal to this.
+Units km/h.
+* `--max-speed nn` - Reports must have a speed less than or equal to this.
+Units km/h.

 #### planededuplicate.py
 Was intended to trim out all those instances of reports with the same position for a given plane.
 Put on hold for the time being until the data cleaning programs are sorted out.
 Uses the standard options.